-Fiduciary funds are used to account for assets held on behalf of outside parties, including other governments, or on behalf of other funds within the government.
+Fiduciary funds are used to account for assets held on behalf of outside parties, including other governments.
 When these assets are held under the terms of a formal trust agreement, a pension trust fund is used.

 c.
 Government-Wide and Fund Financial Statements